maximilian-sprengholz/homepage/docs/README.md

 ## Current work and publications

-Hamjediers M., Sprengholz M. (2022): Decomposition Pitfalls: Issues of Lacking Common Support, Functional-Form Mis-Specification, and Insufficient Sample Size.
-Under review.
+Hamjediers M., Sprengholz M. (2022): Comparing the Incomparable?
+Issues of Lacking Common Support, Functional Form Mis-Specification, and Insuﬀicient Sample Size in Decompositions.
+Forthcoming in _Sociological Methodology._

 Sprengholz, M., & Hamjediers, M. (2022).
-Intersections and Commonalities: Using Matching to Decompose Wage Gaps by Gender and Nativity in Germany.
-Work and Occupations, 07308884221141100. https://doi.org/10.1177/07308884221141100
+Intersections and Commonalities: Using Matching to Decompose Wage Gaps by Gender and Nativity in Germany. _Work and Occupations, 07308884221141100._ https://doi.org/10.1177/07308884221141100

 Kreyenfeld, M., Sprengholz, M., & Schieckoff, B. (2022).
 Female Mobility.
 In E. J. Bussemer, F. Albrecht, D. Riethmüller, & C. Jakob (Eds.), Atlas of Migration.
 New Facts and Figures About People on the Move (pp. 42–43).
 Rosa-Luxemburg-Stiftung. https://www.rosalux.de/en/publication/id/49454